equivalentideas/home/_posts/2014-07-11-chloe-weil.markdown

 Weil's work stands out to me as a bright example of the kind of work that directs me and makes me smile: pieces about life and living and history made for everyone: family, friends, robots and crawlers, unknown people in unexpected places, through the past and into the future.
 Work of the web, built from HTML, available for everyone, pushing accessibility through translation and whatever means.
 Striving to be a speck in the [Long Now and the Big Here](http://longnow.org/essays/big-here-long-now/).

-I didn't know Chloe, but I feel like I've benefited from her ideas and gifts as part of a tradition of crafts people, thousands of years old, working to make the means of publishing more accessible to more people.
+I didn't know Weil, but I feel like I've benefited from her ideas and gifts as part of a tradition of crafts people, thousands of years old, working to make the means of publishing more accessible to more people.

 I don't know what she would think about this.